HrvojeLesar/kekov_soundboard_v2/backend_api/README.md

 # Protected routes
 For these routes user authentication is required.
-Authentication is done through [Auth routes](#auth).
+Authentication is done through [auth routes](#auth).

 ## File

 ### File upload
 **POST** `/files/upload`
 - Uploaded files require to be audio files.
-- Returns successfully uploaded files in json format.
+- Returns a json array of uploaded files.
+Successfully uploaded files return with their valid data, failed files are marked with `uploaded: false` in the array.

+**GET** `/files/public`
+- Supports query params: `search_query, page, limit` (Upper limit is 200 files).
+- Returns the first page of public files (first 200 files) if no query params are specified.

 ## Guild

 ### Add sound to guild
 **POST** `/guilds/{guild_id}/{file_id}`
 - Adds a sound to a chosen guild.
+- Returns the sound file in json object.

 ### Delete sound from guild
 **POST** `/guilds/{guild_id}/{file_id}`
 - Deletes a sound from a chosen guild.
+- Returns the sound file in json object.

 ### Get guild files
 **GET** `/guilds/{guild_id}`